 When I wrote my scientific review of the seasonality of respiratory illness in Medical Hypotheses (2016) I devoted several paragraphs to trying to show that respiratory viruses could become dormant, lurking unseen in their human hosts without producing symptoms, and that they could be reactivated, often after changes in ambient temperature.
 I did this because at that time many scientists wouldn’t accept that the common respiratory viruses could possibly become dormant.
 In fact I was spurred on to write the article by a conversation that I had with a famous UK virologist; she told me that flu (as an example) was spread by an “endless chain of symptomatic individuals”.
 If I were to write that article now, I would cut out most of that section and just cite a paper that came out last year, describing the work done by scientists at Columbia University .
 They tested residents of New York City for the presence of respiratory viruses throughout the year, whether or not they showed symptoms of a cold or flu.
 The results were remarkable.
 First, they found that roughly 60% of people carrying respiratory viruses were asymptomatic.
 Second, they found that people carried these viruses year-round: as many tested positive in summer as in winter.

 We’d like to make predictions of the likely course of epidemics such as Covid-19, so we’d like to understand the seasonality of the well-established human viruses.
-Do we want to know the seasonality of positive tests results, i.e. the seasonality of the presence of the virus?
-Or do we want to know the seasonality of the illnesses caused?
-The answer is we need both.
+Therefore we need data about the seasonality of the presence of the virus.
+But we also want data about the seasonality of the illnesses caused.
 We’re going to want models, but they need to be more complicated, with a visible component – representing the people who are sick – and also a hidden component representing the asymptomatic cases where the virus is lurking undetected.
-And we need a lot more data of the kind generated by the Columbia group to make the models meaningful.

-Note added 14 May 2020.
 We will need to rethink our picture of respiratory illnesses in the light of the Columbia University studies.
 We can now see that respiratory infections are very largely asymptomatic and that respiratory viruses are, to a great extent, symbiotic.
-The body seems to get rid of them periodically, presumably when they get a little out of hand – often after personal chilling or cold weather.
+The body seems to get rid of them periodically, presumably when they get a little out of hand – often after chilling of the individual or cold weather.
 In any case, viruses were detected in only 17% of samples collected, suggesting that these infections come and go.
-Maybe the function of a cold is to have a clear-out of respiratory viruses and prevent more serious illnesses that might arise the the virus were to mutate and become virulent (it might, for example, lose its temperature-sensitivity).
-We don’t yet know whether symptomatic infections are normally required to pass the virus on to other individuals.
-We do know, however, that symptomatic infections are more common during the colder months, so the observation that respiratory viruses are present as often in summer as winter suggests that these asymptomatic infections can be contagious, sometimes giving rise to new asymptomatic infections directly.
-If this turns out to be the case, there might be more transmission events than we’ve been aware of, giving extra opportunities for natural selection to act and for respiratory viruses to fine-tune their behavior.
-Once again, experiments are called for.
+Maybe the function of a cold is to have a clear-out of respiratory viruses and prevent more serious illnesses that might arise if the virus were to mutate and become virulent (it might, for example, lose some of its temperature-sensitivity).

 For more thoughts on the Columbia University study and its implications for the mechanisms that underlie the seasonal appearance of respiratory illnesses click here.